mxc-commons/MxcLayoutScheme/README.md

 Common use cases for MxcSchemeLayout are

 1. Apply different layouts for mobile devices based on mobile detection and distinct mobile route definitions
-2. Apply different layouts for authenticated and anonymous users
+2. Apply different layouts for authenticated and anonymous users or based on user roles
 3. Apply different layouts for functional modules (themes)

 Credits